 The Barbados Dollar is pegged to the U.S. Dollar at a fixed exchange rate set by the Central Bank of Barbados.
-As a result, the Central Bank must maintain adequate foreign reserves in order to preserve the value of the Barbados Dollar.
+As a result, the Central Bank must maintain adequate foreign reserves to guarantee the value of the Barbados Dollar.

 The value of the Barbados Dollar is guaranteed by virtue of the foreign reserves held by the Central Bank of Barbados.
 'Foreign reserves' refer to assets, such as cash and gold, held by the central bank of a given country.